 New Jersey Employment Law

 At Phillips & Associates, our attorneys provide aggressive representation in the area of employment law.
 We have a strong record of success in claims based on workplace misconduct, assisting many people who have suffered from discrimination due to their membership in particular classes protected by federal and state laws.
 If you have been affected by workplace discrimination, retaliation, or harassment, our New Jersey employment lawyers may be able to represent you in a lawsuit for damages.
 Often, there is a short window of time within which to bring your claim, so it is crucial to consult an attorney as soon as possible about your options.Sexual Harassment and Workplace Discrimination Attorneys

 New Jersey is a relatively affluent state that is home to many major industries, including shipping, science, pharmaceuticals, chemicals, and telecommunications.
 It has an extensive transportation system.
 If you are in need of a New Jersey employment attorney, the experienced litigators at Phillips & Associates may be able to help.
 We strive to obtain the greatest possible compensation for our clients.
-Contact us at (609) 436-9087 or through our online form to set up a free appointment if you need a discrimination lawyer or assistance with another type of employment claim.
-We fight workplace misconduct in communities, such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington and Camden Counties..
+Contact us at (609) 436-9087 or through our online form to set up a free appointment if you need a sexual harassment lawyer or assistance with another type of employment claim.
+We fight workplace misconduct in Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington, and Camden Counties.

 100 Overlook Center, 2nd Floor